nobletrout/ddos_zoo/README.md

 This isn't going to be another github full of fleshed out skiddie scripts.
 The intent is to provide an archive of potential sources of DDoS activity.
 The PCAPs are intended for analysis.
 If there is a supporting script, its intent is only to recreate the contents of the PCAP, not to create a full fledged DDoS attack.
-For that you'll need to grok, understand, and write some scapy code at the very least.
+For that you'll need to grok, understand, and write some scapy code.